 While some may consider it optional, a revocable living trust can be a great tool to help people achieve their estate planning goals.
 By transferring your assets to a revocable living trust, you can avoid the expense and frustration of a lengthy probate.
 Your assets typically transfer to your heirs soon after you pass away.
 You can also name a successor trustee to manage your trust assets if you become incapacitated.

-The attorneys at the Law Offices of John Mangan, P.A., have the experience to address your questions and concerns.
+The Law Offices of John Mangan, P.A., have the experience to address your questions and concerns.
 In fact, attorney John Mangan is board certified in Wills, Trusts & Estates by the Florida Bar.
 Please call us at 772-324-9050 or use our Contact Form to set up an appointment.
 We help clients throughout Florida, including Stuart, Palm City, Hobe Sound, Jupiter, and Port St. Lucie.